 Albert II, Prince of MonacoDynasty: House of Grimaldi Born: 1958 Reign: 2005 —

-A longtime bachelor with at least two confirmed children (by different women) born out of wedlock, he finally got engaged to a former South African Olympic swimmer 20 years his junior.
+A longtime bachelor with at least two confirmed children (by different women) born out of wedlock, he finally got engaged to and eventually married the former Charlene Wittstock, a former South African Olympic swimmer 20 years his junior.
+In December 2014, Charlene gave birth to twins, a girl and a boy; since Monaco still uses male-preference primogeniture, the younger Jacques is now heir apparent (titled "Hereditary Prince").
 Another noted marine conservationist.
 Also son of Grace Kelly.

 Willem-Alexander, King of the NetherlandsDynasty: House of Orange Born: 1967 Reign: 2013 —

 Ascended the throne upon the abdication of his mother on April 30, 2013.
 The first reigning King of the Netherlands since 1890, his predecessors (Queens Wilhelmina, Juliana and Beatrix) all having been queens regnant.
 A sports fan and water conservationist.
 He also works undercover as an airline pilot, flying short-haul flights once or twice a month as a way to clear his mind.

 Harald V, King of NorwayDynasty: House of Schleswig-Holstein-Sonderburg-Glücksburg Born: 1937 Reign: 1991 —